rikkarth/ez-vdl/README.md

 Check `yt-dlp` [THIRD_PARTY_NOTICES.txt](https://github.com/yt-dlp/yt-dlp/blob/master/THIRD_PARTY_LICENSES.txt) for more details.

 The zipimport binary (yt-dlp), the source tarball (yt-dlp.tar.gz), and the PyPI source distribution & wheel only contain code licensed under the Unlicense.

+## Disclaimer

+This tool is intended for personal use only.
+Please respect the terms of service of the platforms you are downloading content from and ensure you have the right to download and use the content.